Dakota-Schramm/old-portfolio/readMe.md

     - Change c.html --> Remove header placed above where
     headers supposed to go in content section, just do with one header and list underneath for topics after going to page.
+    - Change footer to have contact info at bottom of every page.